-2. The subdivider shall submit a digital copy in a format determined by the Town Clerk and hardfive copies of a Concept PlanCDP meeting all of the requirements found in s.
-TCG § section 15.06 with the Town Clerk, along with the any CDPConcept Plan checklist and the Subdivision Concept Plan fee as per s.
-TCG § section 15.18(2).
-The number of hard copies shall be as determined by the Town Clerk. -The Concept PlanCDP may be reviewed by the Town Engineer, Cottage Grove Fire Chief, and Town Parks Committee, and others including Retained Experts as applicable.

-3. Staff Concept Meeting.
+- 2. The subdivider shall submit a PDF and hard copies of a CDP meeting all of the requirements found in s.
+TCG § 15.05 with the Town Clerk, along with any CD checklist and fee as per s.
+TCG § 15.01(1).
+The number of hard copies shall be as determined by the Town Clerk.
+The CDP may be reviewed by the Town Engineer, Cottage Grove Fire Chief, and Town Parks Committee, and others including Retained Experts as applicable. - 3.
+Staff Meeting.

-A meeting shall be scheduledmay be required between the subdivider and Town Staff to allow Staff to provide input to the subdivider regarding necessary changes to the Concept PlanCDP before submitting it for Plan Commission review.
-Following the any such Staff Concept Mmeeting, at least threetwo weeks before the Plan Commission meeting at which action is desired, the subdivider shall-may submit twelve copies of an final Concept Planrevised CDP, along with a Notice of Intent for Change of Land Use form for rezoning and payment of the applicable Change of Land Use fee.
+A meeting may be required between the subdivider and Town Staff to allow Staff to provide input to the subdivider regarding necessary changes to the CDP before submitting it for Plan Commission review.
+Following any such Staff meeting, at least two weeks before the Plan Commission meeting at which action is desired, the subdivider may submit a revised CDP

-- 4. The Town Clerk shall forward seven-copies of the Concept PlanCDP to the Plan Commission which shall examine it for conformity with the requirements of this Code and with the requirements of any other applicable ordinances, statutes or administrative rules and regulations, and for compliance with the Town of Cottage Grove Comprehensive Plan. - 5.
-The Plan Commission shall-may recommend approval or conditional approval or rejection of the Concept Plan and Change of Land UseCDP.
-If approval or conditional approval is recommended, tThe Concept PlanCDP shall then be referred to the Town Board for consideration, and the Board.
-The Town Board shall may then approve, conditionally approve, or reject the Concept Plan and Change of Land UseCDP. - 6.
-When the subdivider has control of lands equal to or in excess of 35 acres the Town Board may also require that a Comprehensive Development Plan (CDP) for all land under the control of the subdivider be filed.
-The land may be in a single parcel, or separated only by roads, street, highways or railroad rights-of-way.
+- 4. The Town Clerk shall forward copies of the CDP to the Plan

+Commission which shall examine it for conformity with the requirements of this

+Code and with the requirements of any other ordinances, statutes or administrative rules and regulations, and the Town of Cottage Grove

+Comprehensive Plan. - The Plan Commission may recommend approval or conditional approval or rejection of the CDP.
+The CDP shall then be referred to the Town Board for consideration, and the Board may then approve, conditionally approve, or reject the CDP.

+(d)(c) Preliminary Plat Review.

-(c) Preliminary Plat Review.
+(d)(c) Preliminary Plat Review.

-1. Once the Concept Plan and Change of Land Use have been approved by the Town BoardFollowing the CDP review process prescribed above, and before submitting a Final Plat for approval, the subdivider shall prepare a Preliminary Plat including all of the requirements set forth in s.TCG seetion 15.07 below and a written application-Petition for Change of Land Use for approval.
-The Town Clerk shall
+- 1. Following the CDP review process prescribed above, and before submitting a Following the CDP review process prescribed above, and before submitting a Final Plat for approval, the subdivider shall prepare a Preliminary Plat including all of the requirements set forth in s.
+TCG § 15.07 below and a written Petition for Change of Land Use for approval.
+The Town Clerk shall maintain a Preliminary Plat checklist to provide guidance in preparing a Preliminary Plat. - 2.
+The subdivider shall file twelve PDF and hard copies as specified by Town Clerk of the Preliminary Plat, a completed Petition for Change of Land Use, -any